 Skip links

-Italy Digital Services Tax threshold withdrawal proposal
+Italy Digital Services Tax threshold withdrawal update

 An agreement between the U.S. and five EU countries including Italy that resulted in a freeze of Washington’s threatened tariffs formally expired in June.
+The US believes the tax, with threshold, discriminates against its dominate digital service giants.

 Controversial tax on pause pending OECD reform talks